Suriya423/Suriya423/README.md

 - 👋 Hi, I’m @Suriya423
 - 👀 I’m interested in solving real world complex problems
-- 🌱 I’m currently doing B.E Computer Science and Engineering with Specialization in Artificial Intelligence and Machine Learning
+- 🌱 Completed B.E Computer Science and Engineering with Specialization in Artificial Intelligence and Machine Learning
 - 📫 Reach me on suriyaselvam139@gmail.com and www.linkedin.com/in/suriya-s-cse422003
 - 😎 Certified as Red Hat® Certified System Administrator (RHCSA®) offered by RedHat, USA.